List of Law & Order: Special Victims Unit characters: Nick Amaro

 In the season 14 premiere, Amaro's wife decides to take a job in Washington, D.C., citing that they need a break from each other.
-Amaro is clearly rattled by this and goes as far as to threaten to shoot Detective Brian Cassidy if Cassidy did not tell him for whom he was working undercover.
+Amaro is clearly rattled by this and goes as far as to threaten to shoot Detective Brian Cassidy if Cassidy does not tell him for whom he was working undercover.
 This, along with his erratic behavior, causes the SVU detectives to be very cautious around him with sensitive information regarding Captain Cragen's case.
-In "Twenty-Five Acts", Amaro seeks temporary SVU commanding officer, Captain Harris (Adam Baldwin), to let Amaro work their rape case solo, telling Benson that she needed a partner she could trust, Benson working the case with Rollins.
+In "Twenty-Five Acts", Amaro seeks temporary SVU commanding officer, Captain Harris (Adam Baldwin), to let Amaro work their rape case solo, telling Benson that she needs a partner she can trust, Benson working the case with Rollins.

 In the episode "Undercover Blue", Detective Cassidy is put on trial for rape while he was undercover.
 Amaro is called to the stand by ADA Derek Strauss and he is asked questions about his undercover work.
 When Cassidy's lawyer questions him, he is forced to reveal that he had a romantic relationship with the sister of a drug lord he was investigating undercover.
 Munch then informs him that the NYPD brass is requesting he take a paternity test because the woman is claiming he has a son from the relationship.
 He goes to the woman's house to confront her, but is denied by her boyfriend.
 Later, while watching the boyfriend pick his alleged son up from school, he witnesses the man complete a drug deal using the boy.
 Amaro then meets the boy and tells the woman that her boyfriend is using their son to deal drugs.
 After Cassidy apologizes to Amaro for what his lawyer did, Cassidy helps Amaro bust the boyfriend for drug dealing.
 The episode concludes with Amaro knocking on the woman's door and her reluctantly letting him in.

 Amaro begins to show great concern when Rollins begins gambling again, and they begin to get close.
 In the episode "Reasonable Doubt", he comes out of a shower in Rollins' apartment.